bevyengine/bevy-website/content/learn/book/storing-data/queries.md

 [`Query::get_mut`]: https://docs.rs/bevy/latest/bevy/ecs/system/struct.Query.html#method.get_mut
 [`Entity`]: https://docs.rs/bevy/latest/bevy/ecs/entity/struct.Entity.html

-## Working with singleton entities
+## Working With Singleton Entities

-From time-to-time, you may find yourself writing systems that expect there to be only a single matching entity.
+From time-to-time, you may find yourself needing queries that only match a single entity.
 This might be a player, the sun, or something more abstract like your camera.

 While you could iterate over a query of length one, this can be confusing to read and feel a bit silly.
-To make working with these patterns more comfortable, Bevy provides two tools:
-[`Query::single`] and the [`Single`] system param.
+To make working with these patterns more comfortable, Bevy provides two tools: [`Query::single`] and the [`Single`] system param.
 Let's try writing the same simple system in each of the three ways.

 ```rust,hide_lines=1-2